Lukáš Urminský

-Lukáš Urminský (born 23 July 1992) is a Slovak professional football player who plays for FK Tatran Turzovka, as a goalkeeper.
+Lukáš Urminský (born 23 July 1992) is a Slovak professional football player who currently plays for 5.
+Liga club FK Tatran Turzovka, as a goalkeeper.

 Urminský is a native of Prievidza, but he has also played for Dubnica and Myjava.

 Club career

 Spartak Myjava

-Urminský made his Fortuna Liga debut for Spartak Myjava against Senica on 16 May 2015.
-In his next game for the club, he would get sent off in a 3–1 defeat to AS Trenčín.
+In 2014, Urminský joined first league side Spartak Myjava.
+In a May 2015 Fortuna Liga match against AS Trenčín, he was sent off in a 3–1 defeat.
+A few days later, the red card was annulled by the Slovak Football Association after an appeal by Spartak Myjava.
 In the winter of 2016, Urminský terminated his contract with Myjava by mutual agreement.

 FK Pohronie

 In 2017, Urminský permanently joined FK Pohronie after being on loan at the club a season before.
 He played in a 4–0 win against FK Slavoj Trebišov, keeping a clean sheet.
 While playing for Pohranie, Urminský set a record for most minutes without conceding a goal in the 2.
-Liga, and helped Pohranie avoid relegation.
+Liga, keeping clean sheets in games against Šamorín, Skalica, Svätého Jur, Nitra, Žilina B and Banik Prievidza, helping Pohranie avoid relegation.

 MFK Ružomberok

 In the summer of 2018, Urminský joined first division side MFK Ružomberok.
-He made his league debut for MFK Ružomberok in a 3–0 away defeat to FC DAC 1904 Dunajská Streda, coming on as a substitute for Matúš Macík in the 44th minute due to a red card shown to Macík.
+He made his league debut for MFK Ružomberok in a 3–0 away defeat to FC DAC 1904 Dunajská Streda, coming on as a substitute for Nermin Haskić in the 44th minute following a red card shown to goalkeeper Matúš Macík.

+Later career

+In 2019, Urminský joined 5.
+Liga side FK Tatran Turzovka.
+He helped the club advance to the 4th league in 2022.

 International career

 In 2011, Urminský was nominated to play for the Slovakia U19 team in two friendly games against Belgium U19.
-Later that year, he also nominated for the under-19's for the second round of the European Under-19 Championship held in Romania.
+Later that year, he was called up for the second round of the European Under-19 Championship held in Romania.